jpowell96/readFilesWithFetch/README.md

 ## Installation

 1. Clone the git repository
-2. npm install
-3. To run the server run 'npm run start', or 'node server.js'.
+2. To run the server run 'npm run start', or 'node server.js'.
 It listens on port '3000'
-4. Open your web browser and go to localhost:3000
+3. Open your web browser and go to localhost:3000